 The subtitle on the cover says, "A Lost Past, A Hidden Gospel, A Monumental Discovery."
 This introduction places the reader into the correct frame of mind to expect a story that takes itself seriously.
 This novel purports to be about a discovery that can change human history.

-provides the reader with a primer on the subject of finding, translation, trading and selling of early Christian manuscripts.
+The novel Resurrection provides the reader with a primer on the subject of finding, translation, trading and selling of early Christian manuscripts.
 The novel is written around the historical events surrounding the finding of the Nag Hammadi manuscripts in Egypt in December 1945.
 However, the events in this story take place in 1947.
 As the story progresses the reader is dragged through a melodrama of relationship entanglements worthy of a soap opera before the book brings its plot to a conclusion.

 The Nag Hammadi texts are copies of manuscripts originally written by Gnostics of the 2nd Century A.D.
 It's my observation that "new age" adherents of today think they see kindred spirits among the 2nd Century Gnostics.
 Therefore, readers who agree with the following three statements are likely to enjoy this novel: